-"encroachment" in conflict with two of the five NPPF purposes of the Green Belt7.

-- 2.7 WCC state that the Lea Castle mixed use development to the east of the Site "heightens the functional requirements of the Appeal Site to protect the Green Belt from encroachment and sprawl"8 and that the Appeal Site is "more sensitive to visual and spatial impacts on openness than other land parcels within the same Corridor"9. - 2.8 WCC also state that the mitigation proposals, comprising screen bunds during the operational phase, and planting during the operational and restoration phases, would result in harm to openness10, - 2.9 Green Belt purpose a) is "to check the unrestricted sprawl of large built-up areas"11.
-The proposed development is not connected to a large built-up area (and therefore cannot lead to the sprawl of any such area), and neither cannot it be described accurately as itself being built development, that would read as sprawl of an existing built-up area (it is clearly 'other forms of development' falling within NPPF para.150 rather than within NPPF para.149 which deals with built development).
-Even if elements within the Site were to be considered as temporary built development e.g., the plant site, this has a modest footprint, is largely contained below existing ground
+- 2.12.
+Worcestershire County Council (WCC) contend that the Proposed Development would result in a) "unrestricted sprawl" and c) "encroachment" in conflict with two of the five NPPF purposes of the Green Belt. - 2.13.
+WCC assert without evidence, that the Lea Castle mixed use development "heightens the functional requirements of the Appeal Site to protect the Green Belt from encroachment and sprawl" and that the Appeal Site is "more sensitive to visual and spatial impacts on openness than other land parcels within the same Corridor". - 2.14.
+WCC also state that the mitigation proposals, comprising screen bunds during the operational phase, and new planting during the operational and restoration phases, would result in harm to openness.
+I accept that there would be some minor temporary harm to openness as a result of the soil storage bunds, however these are typical features of any quarry development.
+In addition to having an essential role for the storage of soil used in later restoration, the bunds have the secondary function of providing a visual and acoustic screen that reduces the environmental impact of the extraction upon residents and public rights of way. - 2.15.
+Green Belt purpose a) is "to check the unrestricted sprawl of large built-up areas".
+The proposed development is not connected to a large built-up area (and therefore cannot lead to the sprawl of any such area), and neither could it be described as itself being of a character that would be read as sprawl of an existing built-up area (it is clearly 'other forms of development' falling within NPPF paragraph 150 rather than within NPPF paragraph 149 which deals with built development).
+Even if elements within the Site were to be considered as built development e.g., the plant site, this is temporary, has a modest footprint, and is largely contained below existing ground levels.
+The Plant Site would be fully restored to agricultural land within 11 years. - 2.16.
+The Green Belt purpose c) to "assist in safeguarding the countryside from encroachment" Given that mineral development may in principle be appropriate, provided it preserves openness, it is relevant to consider the spatial extent of the proposed extraction and understand how this would interact with progressive restoration of individual phases, which would deliver containment including through the use of existing topography, existing woodland, proposed temporary screen bunds and new planting.